woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 -   Create a zip for testing with `npm run zip:test`.
 -   Create a `jurassic.ninja` instance.
 -   Upload the plugin and activate it.
 -   Update the installation date (we need a 10-day old store).
-You can do it with an SQL statement like this:
+You can do it with an SQL statement like this (using the WP phpMyAdmin plugin):

 ```
 UPDATE `wp_options` SET `option_value`=UNIX_TIMESTAMP(DATE_SUB(NOW(), INTERVAL 10 day)) WHERE `option_name` = 'woocommerce_admin_install_timestamp';